Science

 This course explores what it means to be a living thing.
 Students will learn about the biochemical and cellular components of life, patterns of genetic inheritance, the evolution of life on Earth, and the interdependence of species within dynamic healthy ecosystems.
 Throughout this course, students will develop laboratory skills including microscopy, scientific modeling, and field studies.

-This course is required of all 10th grade students.
+This course is required of all 9th grade students starting with class of 2029.

 CHEMISTRY